Journey-Cloud/self-hosted-boilerplate/site/_posts/2024-04-30-docker-compose-digitalocean.markdown

 Congratulations!
 You have successfully enabled HTTPS on https://<domain>
 ```

-19. Let’s Encrypt’s certificates are only valid for ninety days.
-This is to encourage users to automate their certificate renewal process.
-The certbot package we installed takes care of this for us by adding a systemd timer that will run twice a day and automatically renew any certificate that’s within thirty days of expiration.
-You can query the status of the timer with systemctl:
+19. "Let’s Encrypt" certificates are only valid for ninety days.
+This is designed to encourage users to automate their certificate renewal process.
+The certbot package handles this by adding a systemd timer that runs twice a day and automatically renews any certificate that’s within thirty days of expiration.
+You can query the status of the timer with `systemctl`:
 ```sh
 sudo systemctl status certbot.timer
 ```

-20. Output:
+20. The output should show this:
 ```
 ● certbot.timer - Run certbot twice daily
      Loaded: loaded (/usr/lib/systemd/system/certbot.timer; enabled; preset: enabled)